rks101/eglinux/README.md

 You can check capabilities for a process using
 ```
-$ getpcap PID
+$ getpcaps PID
 ```

 When asked the man (man capabilities), got this reply :)
 ```
-  For  the purpose of performing permission checks, traditional UNIX implementations distinguish two categories of processes: privileged processes (whose effective user ID is 0,
+  For  the purpose of performing permission checks, traditional UNIX implementations distinguish two categories of processes:
-  referred to as superuser or root), and unprivileged processes (whose effective UID is nonzero).
-Privileged processes bypass all kernel permission checks,  while  unprivileged
+  privileged processes (whose effective user ID is 0, referred to as superuser or root), and unprivileged processes (whose
+  effective UID is nonzero).
+Privileged processes bypass all kernel permission checks,  while  unprivileged processes are
-  processes are subject to full permission checking based on the process's credentials (usually: effective UID, effective GID, and supplementary group list).
+  subject to full permission checking based on the process's credentials (usually: effective UID, effective GID, and
+  supplementary group list).

-  Starting  with  Linux  2.2, Linux divides the privileges traditionally associated with superusers into distinct units, known as capabilities, which can be independently enabled
+  Starting  with  Linux  2.2, Linux divides the privileges traditionally associated with superusers into distinct units,
-  and disabled.
+  known as capabilities, which can be independently enabled and disabled.
 Capabilities are a per-thread attribute.
 ```

 ----